kysat/log_analysis/README.md

 # Logs Analysis

 ## Overview
-This is a program for analyzing log data of certain web site.
+This is a program written in Python 3 for analyzing the popularity of contents in a news website using PostgreSQL for storing data (Article titles, author's infomation, log data).

 ## Features
 It generates text file that have information of below.